franklesniak/powershell-xplat/xplat-inventory-tool-design.md

 # Inventory Tool

-I am building a cross-platform systems inventory tool using PowerShell Core 6.x and PowerShell 7.x.
+I am building a cross-platform systems inventory tool using, primarily, PowerShell Core 6.x and PowerShell 7.x.
+However, if run on a Windows System using Windows PowerShell 5.1, I need it to work.
+In addition, if run on Windows, I want the script to work all the way back to Windows PowerShell v1.
 I expect the tool to run on Windows.
 The tool needs to run on macOS version Sierra (10.12) and newer, and it needs to run on various Linux distributions, including but not limited to:

 - Debian 8.7 and newer; Debian 9 and newer
 - Ubuntu 14.04, 16.04, 17.04, and newer